-Cape Town, Bilbao, and Delhi: Through the prism of social justice, examine how global cities work and operate within the global economy.
-This program takes a holistic and interdisciplinary view of academic topics, drawing not only from articles and faculty lectures but also student observations, guest lectures, and field visits.
-Assignments typically involve written essays, oral presentations, and collaborative group work.
-Meet with thought leaders and academics, public agencies, planners, elected officials, nongovernmental organizations, and grassroots groups to see how urban citizens organize to envision, build and create more just cities.
-Along the way, you will focus on fieldwork methods, practice and ethics whilst completing a comparative project on a topic of your choice.
-By immersing yourself in these international cities undergoing rapid change, compare how global politics, economics, local geography, and culture shape social relations in cities across continents, and how each faces its own unique challenges.
+Through the prism of social justice, examine how four global cities—New York, Buenos Aires, Barcelona, and Cape Town—work and operate within the global economy.
+This program takes a holistic and interdisciplinary view of critical urban issues, drawing not only from urban studies coursework but also student field-based observations, guided excursions, guest lectures, and homestay experiences.
+Meet with thought leaders and academics, public agencies, planners, elected officials, non-profits, and grassroots movements to see how urban citizens organize to envision, build, and create more just cities.
+Along the way, you will focus on fieldwork methods, practice, and ethics while completing an independent comparative project on a topic of your choice.
+By immersing yourself in four truly international cities undergoing rapid change, compare how politics, economics, culture, and local history and geography interact with global forces to shape urban social relations, institutions, and the built environment in unique ways and with particular challenges.

 Explore a Day in the Life of an IHP student!

-- Explore politics, economics, geography, and culture in the built environment.
+- Explore how politics, economics, culture, and geography shape built urban environments.

-- Learn how to critically “read” a city and understand interconnected systems.
+- Learn how to critically “read” a city and understand complex interconnected urban systems.

-- Meet renowned academics, thought leaders, elected officials, and NGOs.
+- Meet renowned academics, thought leaders, elected officials, and NGO staff members.

-- Observe community activism, media, and businesses that make a culture thrive.
+- Observe the community activism, media, and businesses that produce thriving urban environments.

-None, but previous college-level coursework or other background in urban studies, anthropology, sociology, political science, or other related fields is strongly recommended.
+None, but previous college-level coursework or other background in urban studies, including through anthropology, sociology, economics, political science, geography or other related fields in the social sciences is strongly recommended.